-14 Greatest Aussie Moments At The Australian Open Tennis | Man of Many
+14 Greatest Aussie Moments at The Australian Open Tennis | Man of Many

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-Australia doesn’t dominate the Australian Open the way it once did.
+Look, we Australians don’t dominate the Australian Open the way it once did.
 That’s just the reality of modern tennis.
-But over the years, there have still been moments in Melbourne that cut through, whether they ended with trophies or not.
-From Ash Barty finally lifting the Daphne Akhurst Memorial Cup to wildcard doubles chaos and genuine wheelchair dominance, these are the greatest Australian moments at the Australian Open, counted back from the most recent to the earliest.
+But over the years, there have still been moments in Melbourne that cut through, whether they ended with the bickies or not.

+Whether you’re talking about Ash Barty, who lifted the Daphne Akhurst Memorial Cup, Kyrgios and Kokkinakis winning their doubles, or the genuine wheelchair dominance from the legend Dylan Alcott, these are the greatest Australian moments at the Australian Open, counted back from the most recent to Mark Edmondson, who was the last Australian, ranked 212 in the world, to win the Australian Open more than 50 years ago.

 Ash Barty Ends the Wait (2022)